 Following the methodology used in life-course analysis for longitudinal data where there are multiple fields of evidence, 'episodes' are conventionally defined as periods during which all fields remain unchanged.
-In contrast to some other diaries (such as those used in the ATUS and MOTUS) in which the start and finish times of the main activity serves to structure the timing of the other diary fields, the drop-and-drag instrument facilitates the independent timing of each of the diary fields.
+In contrast to some other diaries (such as those used in the ATUS and MOTUS) in which the start and finish times of the main activity serves to structure the timing of the other diary fields, the click-and-drag instrument facilitates the independent timing of each of the diary fields.
 Where any one field takes a new value, a new episode starts.
 A single main activity period may therefore form part of several episodes, during which a different secondary activity might be done, or the 'who with' field might change.
-Main activities can have different lengths to secondary activities, enjoyment levels can vary where the main activity is unchanged, telephones devices can be used during just part of a main or secondary activity, and so on.
+Main activities can have different lengths to secondary activities, enjoyment levels can vary where the main activity, and so on.
 This flexibility not only better reflects our lived experience of time, it also accords with the accepted convention for life-course data, from which analytic techniques are directly transposable (e.g. multichannel sequence analysis; Gauthier et al 2010).